-Open Polytechnic is New Zealand's leading distance and online learning provider.
-Our focus is on student success for around 30,000 students each year.
+The Open Polytechnic of New Zealand Ltd is a subsidiary of Te Pūkenga - New Zealand Institute of Skills and Technology and is the nation’s leading distance and online learning provider.
+Our focus is on learner success for around 30,000 learners each year.

 Since we opened in 1946, Open Polytechnic has specialised in open distance flexible learning (ODFL).
 Our organisation was created to ensure adult learners could gain the skills they needed for their current or future career, without having to attend full-time study at a physical campus.